There are tons of Gmail apps for Mac users out there. So knowing which one is the best fit for your professional needs can be a bit daunting.

 Wouldn’t it be nice if your email client could just automatically sort your emails?
 And, prioritize them based on your interests and previous activity?
 Well, if that sounds too good to be true, then you likely haven’t yet heard of Spark.

-Spark uses AI to to discern whether an incoming email is personal, work-related, or promotional, and then sorts them accordingly.
+Spark uses AI to discern whether an incoming email is personal, work-related, or promotional and then sorts them accordingly.

-In fact, Spark’s AI is so good that it was awarded Apple’s Editor’s Choice Awards a few years back.
-It’s smart email sorting paired with a sleek and modern design make this a pleasant email app to use.
+In fact, Spark’s AI is so good that it was awarded Apple’s Editor’s Choice Award a few years back.
+Its smart email sorting paired with a sleek and modern design make this a pleasant email app to use.

 Users also like the smart one-click reply function.
 Which automates short replies that you can click and send when you receive a new email.

 You can also schedule emails to send at a later date.
-Which is helpful if you don’t want to send an email right away but also don’t want to forget.
+This is helpful if you don’t want to send an email right away but also don’t want to forget.

 2. Mozilla Thunderbird

 Mobile App?
 No

 When you think Mozilla, you probably think about Firefox first, but the brand has other apps available, notably, Mozilla Thunderbird for email.